JurrivhLeon/JurrivhLeon.github.io/_posts/2023-07-01-Random-Field.md

 which implies that $\gamma$ is negative definite.

 ### Nugget Effect
-**Definition** The nugget effect is the variation of the process at a finer scale than the smallest distance measured:
+**Definition.** The nugget effect is the variation of the process at a finer scale than the smallest distance measured:

 $$c_0 := \lim_{h\to 0}\gamma(h).$$